 - The Extra (or Amateur Extra) license is the top of the line.
 These amateur radio license holders have full access to all amateur frequency bands.

-How Do I Get a Ham Radio License?
+How To Get Your Ham Radio License

 At this point you know there are tests involved, but how do you study for them, and how do you take the tests?
 If you’re not already familiar with it, now is a good time to learn about the American Radio Relay League or ARRL.
 They can always be found at arrl.org.